 Guinea is not known to have used, produced, or exported cluster munitions.

-Guinea imported cluster munitions and is believed to possess a stockpile.
-Moldova has reported that it transferred 860 9M27K cluster munition rockets, each containing 30 submunitions, to Guinea in the year 2000 for use in the 220mm Uragan multiple launch rocket system.
+Guinea imported cluster munitions and is believed to currently possess a stockpile.
+Moldova has reported that it transferred 860 9M27K cluster munition rockets, each containing 30 fragmentation submunitions, to Guinea in the year 2000 for use in its 220mm Uragan multi-barrel rocket launchers.

-Guinea must clarify the status of the stockpile in its transparency report.
-If it possesses stocks, Guinea is obligated to ensure their destruction as soon as possible and no later than April 2023.
+Guinea must clarify the status of the stockpile in its transparency report, which was due 30 September 2015.
+If it possesses stocks, Guinea is obligated to ensure their destruction as soon as possible—which it apparently has not done—and no later than April 2023.

-Guinea has not indicated if it will retain cluster munitions for research and training purposes.
+Guinea has not indicated if it intends to retain cluster munitions for research and training purposes.